Frequently Asked Questions

 Who Says Teens Need Shots?

 All of the major medical associations agree that teens need shots to stay healthy.
-Some of the shots recommended for all teens are also part of our school law
+Some of the shots recommended for all teens are also part of our school law in Oregon.

 All of the shots that a teen needs can be started at an adolescent health visit when a child is 11 or 12 years old.
 This is recommended by the American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), the American Medical Association (AMA), and the U.S. Public Health Service's Advisory Committee on Immunization Practices (ACIP).